 - Driving under the influence of drugs or alcohol

 This depends on the outcome of the court hearing.
-When a person faces a criminal conviction, the adjudication can be “withheld”.
+When a person faces a criminal conviction, the adjudication can be withheld.
 This means the judge orders probation without formally convicting the defendant.
-It’s usually granted to people who have no previous criminal record and whom the Court believes are not likely to engage in criminal behavior again.
+It’s usually granted to people who have no previous criminal record and whom the judge believes is not likely to engage in criminal behavior again.

-If the defendant completes probation successfully, they will not assess points on their driving record, and no conviction will show up on a background search.
+If the defendant completes probation successfully, they will not assess points on their driving record and no conviction will show up on a background search.
 On the other hand, if the defendant is convicted of a misdemeanor or a felony, the reckless driving conviction will remain on their record for life.